• Skip to primary navigation

 5. Remove the cookie dough from the fridge and roll it between two sheets of parchment paper to about ⅛ inch thick.
 Super thin cookies will come out crispier after baking.
 If you prefer a chewier cookie, then roll the dough to ¼ inch thick.

-6. Cut out shapes using small cookie cutters.
-The dough is fragile, so I don't recommend using large or highly detailed cookie cutters.
+6. Cut out circles with a cookie cutter.
+The dough can be fragile, so I don't recommend using highly detailed cookie cutters.
 If you're having trouble rolling the dough, dust the parchment paper with tapioca flour.

-7. Place the cut-out cookies on the lined baking pan, then put them in the preheated oven and bake at 350 degrees for 5-8 minutes or until browned on the bottom**
+7. Place the cut-out cookies on the lined baking sheet, then put them in the preheated oven and bake at 350 degrees for 5-10 minutes or until browned on the bottom**

 8. Cool the cookies on the baking sheet for a few minutes, then transfer them to a wire cooling rack.